-Assemble the shim pack 'E' (Fig.9.) into the bearing bore of the shallow half of the clamshell.

-Position the seal housing in the same bearing bore so that the end of the seal housing tube is in line with the bulkhead port position (Refer to Figure 15.).
+- Assemble the shim pack and seal housing ('E' in Figure 5.) into the bearing bore of the shallow half of the clamshell. - Position the seal housing so that the end of the seal housing tube goes through the center of the bulkhead port hole (Refer to Figure 11.).

-Using a bearing press or arbor press, press the seal housing assembly into the bottom of the bearing bore (i.e., until it stops against the shim pack).
+Using a bearing press or arbor press, press the bearing cup into the bottom of the bearing bore until it stops against the seal housing.

-NOTE: Do not use excessive force when pressing as this may damage the seal housing assembly.
+Do not use excessive force when pressing as this may damage the seal housing assembly.

-HINT: You should not be able to rotate the shim pack underneath the bearing cup if it has been pressed in far enough.
+NOTE : You should not be able to rotate the shim pack underneath the bearing cup if it has been pressed in far enough.